Marijic/movie-recommendation-engine/README.md

 # movie-recommendation-engine
-Movie recommendation based on genres, actors and directors using the K Nearest Neighbor classification
+Movie recommendation based on genres, actors and directors using the k-nearest neighbor classification